CARV-ICS-FORTH/parallax/docs/infiniband_parallax_server.md

 - A receive buffer is allocated and registered with ibv_reg_mr so the client can receive responses.
 - A send buffer is allocated and registered with ibv_reg_mr so the server can access it.
-- Depending on the KV size:
+- Depending on the send buffer size:
-    1. Small KV: Data is sent inline; no virtual address, size, or rkey is needed.
+    1. Small send buffer: Data is sent inline; no virtual address, size, or rkey is needed.
-    2. Large KV: The client provides flags, the data’s virtual address, size, and rkey.
+    2. Large send buffer: The client provides flags, the data’s virtual address, size, and rkey.
 The memory region containing the data (e.g., for put) is also registered, so the server can later perform an RDMA read.

 ## Server-Side Request Execution

 When the server receives a request:
-- Small KV: The client indicates the data is inline.
+- Small send buffer: The client indicates the data is inline.
 The server reads the data directly from the request.
-- Large KV: The client indicates the data is not inline and provides the virtual address and rkey.
+- Large send buffer: The client indicates the data is not inline and provides the virtual address and rkey.
 The server then performs an RDMA read to fetch the data directly from the client’s memory.

 For large put operations, the server uses a pool of pre-registered RDMA buffers to avoid repeatedly registering memory regions (which is expensive).
 A mechanism ensures buffers are reused efficiently, and if all buffers are occupied, workers will wait until one becomes available.